 The list could go on and on.
 The holidays are such an amazing time of year, yet if we’re not careful, they’ll do more harm than good.
 Who wants a mom who is stressed to her max, broke and hangry?
 Not me!

-Add home education and you’ll wonder if homeschooling through the holidays will be the straw that breaks the camel’s back!
+Add home education and you’ll wonder if trying to homeschool through the holidays will be the straw that breaks the camel’s back!

 The rush of the season is hard to beat but with these 7 practical tips, you can make sure your homeschool survives the holidays!

 7 Easy Ways to Homeschool Through the Holidays

 Sure, your kids need history, art, Latin, music, PE, geography and science.
 However, it really won’t kill them if they miss it for a few days.
 I’ve found it’s much easier to catch up on these things than it is the absolute essentials, like math and grammar.
 When things get crazy and we begin to feel overwhelmed, we stick to the basics.
 We don’t stress about what we aren’t doing.

 The holidays create extra stress, but the dropping temps also make it hard to get outside and burn some energy.
 Instead of worrying about how you’ll ever make it through your science book, try taking a trip to the indoor aquarium or science center.
 Allowing yourselves to get away from the busy routine at home and have some fun will be good for the whole family.